acefei/acefei.github.io/content/Make_a_Github_Pages_blog_with_Pelican.md

 ```

 > Note:
-> 1. Under GFW, we need to find an alternative CDN site to replace googleapis, I use [a script](https://raw.githubusercontent.com/acefei/acefei.github.io/pelican/boost_cdn.sh) to do it.
+> 1. Under GFW, we need to find an alternative CDN site to replace googleapis in theme folder.
 > 2. If you want to add the theme into your pelican branch, remove the .git* path under the theme folder.

 #### Plugin